dgerabagi/aiascent-dev/flattened_repo.md

     *   **Approach 1:** A young developer is shown confidently working on a complex project.
 To their side is a prominent, glowing "UNDO" button.
 They are applying a large, complex piece of AI-generated code to their project, smiling because they know they can instantly revert it if it breaks anything.
     *   **Approach 2:** A student is in a chemistry lab, mixing volatile chemicals.
 However, they are working inside a protective fume hood, which protects them from any potential negative reactions.
 The fume hood is labeled "Git Workflow."
 *   **Page 2 (AI is Unpredictable):**
     *   **Approach 1:** A diagram shows a developer asking an AI for a piece of code.
-The AI, represented as a friendly but slightly chaotic robot, offers three different code snippets.
+The AI, represented as a friendly but slightly chaotic robot, representing a non-deterministic system, offers three different code snippets.
 One has a green checkmark, but the other two have hidden red bug icons.
 A shield labeled "Git Baseline" protects the developer.
     *   **Approach 2:** A student is using a "spell checker" AI.
 For one sentence, it gives a perfect suggestion.
 For the next, it suggests a grammatically correct but nonsensical word.
 The image illustrates that the AI's suggestions are not always correct and must be verified.
 *   **Page 3 (Validation Process):**
     *   **Approach 1:** A clear, four-step flowchart.
 1. **Baseline:** A developer clicks a "Baseline (Commit)" button, creating a "Save Point."
 2. **Accept:** The developer clicks "Accept Selected" to apply the AI's code.
 3. **Test:** The developer runs the code, and a big "TEST FAILED" message appears.
 4. **Restore:** The developer clicks a "Restore Baseline" button, and the project is instantly clean again.